 Content Area: Arts

 Learning Standards: Flamenco teaches improvisation, which is to say risk-taking, self-esteem building, and problem-solving.
-For all age groups, there is also an emphasis on cooperation: the dancer must collaborate with the musician, the musician with singer, and singer with dancer, in order to build a performance piece.
-At the most basic level, the Art of Flamenco promotes community and the tolerance of diversity and difference since its very essence is a product of many cultures.
+There is also an emphasis on cooperation- the dancer must collaborate with the musician, the musician with singer, and singer with dancer, in order to communicate on stage or in the studio.
+At the most basic level, Flamenco promotes community and the tolerance of diversity; its very essence is a product of many cultures.

 Grades: Pre-K - 7th